openvinotoolkit/model_server/docs/dag_scheduler.md

 ## Current limitations <a name="current-limitations"></a>

 - Models with ["auto" batch size or shape](shape_and_batch_size.md) cannot be referenced in pipeline
-- Connected inputs and output for subsequent node models need to exactly match each other in terms of data shape and precision - there is no automatic conversion between input/output model precisions or layouts
 - REST requests with no named format (JSON body with one unnamed input) are not supported